 When do I need to register as self-employed?

-According to gov.uk, you need to register for Self-Assessment and Class 2 National Insurance by 5 October in your business’s second tax year.
-For example, if you started your company on 21 September 2019, you’ll need to register by 5 October 2020.
+According to gov.uk, you must register for Self-Assessment and Class 2 National Insurance by 5 October in your business’s second tax year.
+For example, if you started your company on 21 September 2023, you must register by 5 October 2024.
 If you don’t, you could be fined, so it’s best to sort out your registration as quickly as possible.

 How do I register as self-employed in the UK?

 Learning how to register as self-employed in the UK is simple.

 Here’s our step-by-step guide to the registration process:

 First up, you should check whether what you’re doing counts as self-employment.
 HMRC can help you determine whether you should be classed as employed or self-employed for tax purposes.
 You’re likely to be classed as self-employed if the following statements apply to you:

 You decide how and when you work